-No one wants their business to fail– but if circumstances have led to such an eventuality being unavoidable, it’s important to understand exactly what to expect from the procedure for you and your employees.
+When a company is insolvent and needs to be liquidated, it is crucial directors think of the impact it will have on their employees.
+No one wants their company to fail, but if circumstances have led to such an eventuality being unavoidable then it’s important to understand exactly what to expect from the procedure, and how to do best by your employees.

 Unfair dismissal claims